Sumanmhalsank02/Trends-in-Stock-Market/README.md

 4. Use of groupby() function
 5. Calculation of Average and Profit/Loss over the last N days
 6. Average and Median of the Total Traded Quantity
-7. PLot of the Close Price
+7. Plot of the Close Price
 8. Stem Plot of the Daily_Percentage_Change and Number_of_Trades(Daily Volumes)
 9. Histogram for the Daily_Percentage_Change distribution
 10. Pie Chart for the Trends of the Stock price